 - A critical step toward resolution was to integrate MES and PCS, but this necessitated an upgrade to POSCO’s train control system.
 The upgrade required a DBMS with HA and the ability to quickly process massive volumes of data produced from its molten metal transporting trains at its 5 blast furnaces.

-POSCO deployed Altibase for its in-memory database feature after benchmark tests with Oracle TimesTen and IBM SolidDB.
+POSCO deployed Altibase in 2011 for its in-memory database feature after benchmark tests with Oracle TimesTen and IBM SolidDB.
 Altibase provided POSCO with consistency, high speed and superior reliability with HA feature.
-POSCO has utilized Altibase Adapter for Oracle which effortlessly integrates data between Oracle and Altibase.
+POSCO has utilized Altibase adapter for Oracle, OraAdapter, which effortlessly integrates data between Oracle and Altibase.

 - POSCO is endowed with its revamped train control system.
 Built on Altibase after only 5 months of development time, POSCO has industry leading flexibility, reliability and performance.